weichunstevelee/473-Algorithm-Notes-/string/string_matching.md

 # String Matching
-## Classical Reference:
+## References:
+Books:

-Algorithms on Strings, Trees, and Sequences.
+1. Algorithms on Strings, Trees, and Sequences.

+Papers:

+1. Looking for all palindromes: http://algo2006.csie.dyu.edu.tw/paper/2/A24.pdf
 ## Comparison
 Common technique is to find "the suffix of a substring you are looking at that is also a prefix of the whole string!"
 Comparison